View of Lower Manhattan and Chinatown along Madison Street from Manhattan Bridge in New York City (NYC).

 Planning a one-day trip to NYC?
 You’ve come to the right place!
-Having lived in New York City, we put together a 1-day NYC itinerary that has been tried and tested by friends we hosted and co-workers who visited over the years.
+Having lived in New York City, we put together a 1-day itinerary that has been tried and tested by friends we hosted and co-workers who visited over the years.

 New York City is one of the most iconic cities in the world.
 We get it – we lived there ourselves for 3 years.
 There are countless things to do and see, and you could easily spend weeks exploring new sights every day.
 But we know time isn’t always on your side, and sometimes all you have is one day to experience the city.